kamuju25/opentelemetry-microservices-k8s/08-deploying-project-to-kubernetes/01-steps-to-deploy-opentelmanifests-on-EKS/01-steps-to-deploy-opentelmanifests-on-EKS.md

 ## Disadvantages of LoadBalancer service type

   1. Not declarative
-       - You cannot configure HTTPS, certificates, routing, or health checks in YAML.
-         Changes must be done manually in the cloud console.
+       - You cannot configure HTTPS, certificates, routing, or health checks in YAML, changes must be done manually in the cloud console.

   2. Not cost-effective
        - Each service creates a separate load balancer.